Qualitative properties of numerical methods for the inhomogeneous geometric Brownian motion: Simulation results

-We now illustrate the theoretical results of the numerical methods introduced in the previous section through a series of numerical experiments, focusing on the conditional and asymptotic moments and on the boundary properties.
-Moreover, we illustrate how the Strang splitting schemes yield better estimations of the stationary density of the process than all other schemes as $\Delta$ increases, and provide a further investigation of the boundary behaviour.
+We now illustrate the theoretical results introduced in the previous sections through a series of simulations.
+First, we represent graphically the mean-square convergence order of the different numerical methods and discuss their required computational effort.
+Second, we focus on the conditional and asymptotic moments.
+Third, we compare the ability of the different methods to estimate the stationary density of the process.
+Finally, we consider the boundary properties, and provide a further investigation of the behaviour of the numerical solutions at the boundary.